russchua/Graph-Isomorphism-Networks/README.md

 }
 ```

-## Google Colab Test run
-Access the .ipynb in the repository and run the code.

 ## Installation
-Install Tensorflow 2.0.
+Install PyTorch following the instuctions on the [official website] (https://pytorch.org/).
+The code has been tested over PyTorch 0.4.1 and 1.0.0 versions.

 Then install the other dependencies.
 ```